 The impact of solar cycles is still not very clear, scientists and various research papers had divergent views on the impact.
 Whether it creates earthquakes, volcanos, or weather upheavals is not really clear – chances of nothing happening is more likely.

-The solar activity mostly impacts the satellite electronics, the space debris and the astronauts, who do work on the outside of the Space Station.
+The solar activity mostly impacts the satellite electronics, space debris, and the astronauts, who do work on the outside of the Space Station.

 At solar minimum (fewer sunspots), solar UV radiation decreases, but the effect of this primarily hits the stratosphere and Earth’s upper atmosphere.
 As per NASA’s astronomer Dean Pesnell “This can pose an increased threat to astronauts traveling through space.”